kaknut/growth-tweets/README.md

 # Growth Tweets by Landing Letter

-A regualarly updated collection of growth based tweets.
+A regularly updated collection of growth based tweets.